svpino/timescale/README.md

 create index on cnn_daily_mail using hnsw (embedding vector_cosine_ops);
 ```

 At this point, you are ready to start using the web interface to run full text and embedding searches.
+You can run the web interface by executing the `devserver.sh` script.